msteffan/fundamentals/04_chapter/02_lesson.md

 ## The Ternary Operator (` __ ? __ : __ `)

+Conditions are the expressions that allow us to test whether or not to perform some action.

+In English, a conditional statement would be something like:
+>If Pooh's tummy rumbles, then he will go get some honey.
+>

+The first condition must be met in order for Pooh to go get honey.

-The simplest type of 'conditional' behavior found in JavaScript is an operator called a **ternary** operator.
+The simplest type of conditional statement found in JavaScript involves the **ternary** operator.
 Its syntax is as follows:

-  `some_expression ? truthy_value : falsey_value`
+  `some_expression ? truthy_value : falsy_value`

-The ternary operator will evaluate to one of the two values on the right, depending on whether the expression on the left is truthy or falsey.
+The ternary operator will evaluate to either the truthy or the falsy value, depending on whether the expression on the left is truthy or falsy.
 Here's an example of a ternary operator with some actual values plugged in.

   `true?
 1 : 2`

 Since `true` is (obviously) truthy, this means that the *entire expression* will evaluate to the specified value - in this case, 1.

 Naturally, an expression with a ternary operator can also be incorporated into larger expressions.
 For example, `((x > 5)?
-10 : 20)*10` will evaluate to 100 if `x` is greater than 5, or 200 if `x` is *not* greater than 5.
+10 : 20)*10` will evaluate to 100 if `x` *is* greater than 5, or 200 if `x` *is not* greater than 5.

 ### Test Yourself
-Suppose that we have two variables, `x` and `y`. `x` is (at the moment) equal to 10, while `y` is equal to 20.
+Suppose that we have two variables, `x` and `y`.
+To start,`x` is equal to 10, while `y` is equal to 20.
 What values would the following expressions evaluate to?
 Check your answers in repl.it.
 * `(x%2 == 0)? "even" : "odd"`
 * `(x > y)?
 1 : 0`
 * `(3)?
 100 : -100`